dellaaalee/student_store/README.md

 ### Stretch Features

-- [ ] **Added Endpoints**
+- [x] **Added Endpoints**
-  - [ ] `GET /order-items`: Create an endpoint for fetching all order items in the database.
+  - [x] `GET /order-items`: Create an endpoint for fetching all order items in the database.
-  - [ ] `POST /orders/:order_id/items` Create an endpoint that adds a new order item to an existing order.
+  - [x] `POST /orders/:order_id/items` Create an endpoint that adds a new order item to an existing order.
-- [ ] **Past Orders Page**
+- [x] **Past Orders Page**
-  - [ ] Build a page in the UI that displays the list of all past orders.
+  - [x] Build a page in the UI that displays the list of all past orders.
-  - [ ] The page lists all past orders for the user, including relevant information such as:
+  - [x] The page lists all past orders for the user, including relevant information such as:
-    - [ ] Order ID
+    - [x] Order ID
-    - [ ] Date
+    - [x] Date
-    - [ ] Total cost
+    - [x] Total cost
-    - [ ] Order status.
+    - [x] Order status.
-  - [ ] The user should be able to click on any individual order to take them to a separate page detailing the transaction.
+  - [x] The user should be able to click on any individual order to take them to a separate page detailing the transaction.
-  - [ ] The individual transaction page provides comprehensive information about the transaction, including:
+  - [x] The individual transaction page provides comprehensive information about the transaction, including:
-    - [ ] List of order items
+    - [x] List of order items
-    - [ ] Order item quantities
+    - [x] Order item quantities
-    - [ ] Individual order item costs
+    - [x] Individual order item costs
-    - [ ] Total order cost
+    - [x] Total order cost
-- [ ] **Filter Orders**.
+- [x] **Filter Orders**.
-  - [ ] Create an input on the Past Orders page of the frontend application that allows the user to filter orders by the email of the person who placed the order.
+  - [x] Create an input on the Past Orders page of the frontend application that allows the user to filter orders by the email of the person who placed the order.
-  - [ ] Users can type in an email and click a button to filter the orders.
+  - [x] Users can type in an email and click a button to filter the orders.
-  - [ ] Upon entering an email address and submitting the input, the list of orders is filtered to only show orders placed by the user with the provided email.
+  - [x] Upon entering an email address and submitting the input, the list of orders is filtered to only show orders placed by the user with the provided email.
-  - [ ] The user can easily navigate back to the full list of orders after filtering.
+  - [x] The user can easily navigate back to the full list of orders after filtering.
-    - [ ] Proper error handling is implemented, such as displaying "no orders found" when an invalid email is provided.
+    - [x] Proper error handling is implemented, such as displaying "no orders found" when an invalid email is provided.
-- [ ] **Deployment**
+- [x] **Deployment**
-  - [ ] Website is deployed using [Render](https://courses.codepath.org/snippets/site/render_deployment_guide).
+  - [x] Website is deployed using [Render](https://courses.codepath.org/snippets/site/render_deployment_guide).
-  - [ ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS**: To ease the grading process, please use the deployed version of your website in your walkthrough with the URL visible.
+  - [x] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS**: To ease the grading process, please use the deployed version of your website in your walkthrough with the URL visible.

 ### Walkthrough Video

-`TODO://` Add the embedded URL code to your animated app walkthrough below, `ADD_EMBEDDED_CODE_HERE`.
-Make sure the video or gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after adding walkthrough video)

 `ADD_EMBEDDED_CODE_HERE`